telerik/blazor-docs/common-features/data-binding/descriptors.md

 ## Sorting

-The sorting criteria are stored in a collection of [`SortDescriptor`](/blazor-ui/api/telerik.datasource.sortdescriptor).
+The sorting criteria are stored in a collection of [`SortDescriptor`](/blazor-ui/api/telerik.datasource.sortdescriptor) objects.
 Each `SortDescriptor` instance gives access to:
 * The `Member`&mdash;The field where the user sorts.
 * The `SortDirection`&mdash;The sort direction for this sort descriptor.